OliverEvans96/instant-docs/src/pages/docs/instaql.md

 * todos `workout`, `protein`, and `sleep` are associated with goal `health`
 * todos `standup`, `reviewPRs`, and `focus` are associated with goal `work`
 ---
-One of the simpliest queries you can write is to simply get all records of a namespace.
+One of the simpliest queries you can write is to simply get all entities of a namespace.

 ```javascript
 const query = {goals: {}}